Skip to content

 mkdir "/path/to/directory"

 There is no defined standard for Windows on where to put such a folder.
-We suggest a path like C:\apps\application_name, so that it can be managed easily.
-This is not mandatory however; you are allowed to create a folder anywhere you like.
-If we apply this suggestion to Kapowarr, the folder would be C:\apps\Kapowarr\db.
+We suggest a path like C:\apps\Kapowarr\db or D:\Kapowarr\db.
+This is not mandatory however.
+You are allowed to create a folder anywhere you like.

 Create the desired folder either using the Windows Explorer, or using the following Powershell command: